purvi1508/Safeguard/README.md

 # Safeguard Toolkit

-Safeguard Toolkit is a Python package for scanning and analyzing project configurations, dependencies, permissions, and secrets to detect security risks, version conflicts, and sensitive data exposure.
+Safeguard Toolkit is a comprehensive Python package for scanning and analyzing project configurations, dependencies, permissions, and secrets to detect security risks, version conflicts, and sensitive data exposure.
 It supports multiple file types and generates detailed reports to help maintain secure and compliant codebases.

+---

-## Features
+## 🚀 Features

 - **Secrets Scanner:** Detects hardcoded secrets, API keys, tokens, and high-entropy strings in source code and config files.
 - **Config Scanner:** Scans `.env`, `.yaml`, `.yml`, and `.json` files for risky configurations and potential secrets.
 - **Dependency Checker:** Parses `requirements.txt`, `Pipfile`, and `pyproject.toml` to check for outdated, vulnerable, or license-incompatible dependencies.
 - **Permissions Checker:** Identifies files and directories with unsafe permissions (e.g., world-writable, group-writable, or unreadable by owner).
 - **Eval/Exec Scanner:** Finds dangerous usage of `eval()`, `exec()`, and similar functions in Python code.
+- **Modular Design:** Each scanner can be used independently or as part of a full project scan.
+- **Extensible:** Easily add new scanners or customize existing ones.

+---

 ## Installation